ankursoni/kubernetes-operator-roiergasias/examples/machine-learning/aws/README.md

 #          "s3://roiergasias-demo-s3b01/"
 # update "enablePersistentVolume" to be either 0 (default) or 1 to turn OFF or ON the persistent volume from elastic file system (EFS)
 #   it gives persistence to the data written by steps in the workflow.
 Regardless of value, each sequential task syncs up to the S3 at the end of each stage.
-# update "efsId" by running the command and copying the second value from output:
+# if "enablePersistentVolume" is set to 1 then, update "efsId" by running the command and copying the second value from output:
 #   aws --region <REGION> efs describe-file-systems --query 'FileSystems[*].[Name, FileSystemId]' --output text | grep <PREFIX>-<ENVIRONMENT>-efs01, for e.g.,
 # aws --region ap-southeast-2 efs describe-file-systems --query 'FileSystems[*].[Name, FileSystemId]' --output text | grep roiergasias-demo-efs01